Kikuko Inoue: Biography

 She occasionally takes on roles which are more sultry, such as Corvette in Idol Project, a curvaceous dancer who flirts quite intensely with Mimu, the young heroine.
 In the hentai OVA Ogenki Clinic she provides the voice of a sex-crazed nurse.
 Also, as Lust in Fullmetal Alchemist: Brotherhood, she was an antagonist the main characters have to contend with more than once.
 On very rare occasions she takes male roles, such as Tsubasa Oozora from Captain Tsubasa ROAD to 2002, as she has stated that these roles allow her to shout, which she finds "liberating".

 She is referred to as "Onee-chan" ("big sister" in Japanese) and stayed with the title on her official site and a few albums because of her role as Kasumi Tendo in Ranma ½; this is confirmed in her online profile.
 She believes that in her past life she was a fish and therefore uses fish as her trademark.
 She made a guest appearance at the 2007 Animazement anime convention in Durham, North Carolina for an autograph and Q&A session.
 When asked her age, she often responds that she is only 17, which has become a running gag at events as well as anime shows.
 At an Otakon 2009 panel, she explained that the number 17 was an aesthetic choice.
 After voice acting Belldandy from the Ah!
 My Goddess anime, subsequent chapters of the manga used Inoue's distinctive style as the basis for Belldandy's character.

 She won Best Supporting Voice Actress in the 4th Seiyu Awards.
-In 2016, at the 10th Seiyu Awards, she won the Kazue Takahashi Award for "the female performer who broadens the profession of voice acting in every form of media."
+In 2016, at the 10th Seiyu Awards, she won the Kazue Takahashi Award for "the female performer who broadens the profession of voice acting in every form of media".

 Inoue is married, and has a daughter named Honoka.
 Honoka uses Inoue as her stage "family" name and she is also a voice actress and singer.
-Kikuko Inoue is best friends with fellow voice actress Atsuko Tanaka.
+Inoue was good friends with fellow voice actress Atsuko Tanaka, who died in August 20, 2024.